-If we don’t suffer from constipation frequently, we need not be alarmed.
-However, if we suffer constipation throughout our lives or for long periods of time, we do need to put a stop to it, as it can also cause progressive inflammation of the intestinal wall, which will worsen if we’re also consuming medical or even natural laxatives, such as senna.
+If we don’t suffer from constipation frequently, we don’t need to be alarmed.
+However, if we suffer from constipation throughout our lives or for long periods of time, we do need to put a stop to it.
+This can also cause progressive inflammation of the intestinal wall.
+The condition may get worse if we’re also consuming medical or even natural laxatives, such as senna.

-Our intestinal walls are also linked to our immune system, so if they are affected, we may suffer recurrent flus, sore throats, colds, allergies, etc.
+Our intestinal walls are linked to our immune system, so if they are affected, we may suffer recurrent cases of flu, sore throats, colds, allergies, etc.

-If we eat three meals a day, we should also be experiencing bowel movements three times a day at regular times.
-This might be unrealistic for most people, but it should at least be twice to make sure that our intestines are working properly.
-It will also depend on how much we excrete.
+Ideally, when we eat three meals a day, we experience bowel movements three times a day at regular times.
+This might be unrealistic for most people, but it should be at least twice a day to make sure that our intestines are working properly.
+It depends on how much we excrete.

 - Smell: It should not be too odorous.
-If it is, it is a sign of the putrefaction and fermentation of food we have not digested properly.
-Yes there are some foods that can give off a stronger odor, like onions or cabbage.
+Yes, there are some foods that can give off a stronger odor, like onions or cabbage.